 Most projects will involve a substantial dataset or sets.
 If your organization has proprietary data, we can arrange to secure the data and set up a data use agreement between Harvard University and your organization.
 If there is any personally identifiable information or any human subjects data, we will review the agreement through Harvard’s Institutional Review Board before drafting the data use agreement.

-AC297r is a spring semester course.
-Students will begin initial work during the last week of January and end the semester with a poster session in early May.
-Project development between partners and the instructor will take place continuously during the academic year, although by December 10, projects will be finalized for the following spring semester.
+AC297r is a fall semester course.
+Students will begin initial work during the first week of September and end the semester with a poster session in early December.
+Project development between partners and the instructor will take place continuously during the academic year, although by July 15, projects will be finalized for the following spring semester.

 The primary goal of the capstone project course is a substantive educational experience for our students with our data partners.
 The research projects will be shared publicly at a Harvard University poster session and when appropriate, published in academic journals.
 As a data partner, you will be invited to attend the final presentation and the poster session, and you will receive a final written report.